 - After someone has watched a branded video, they’re 64% more likely to buy that product or service!
 (HubSpot)

 Why are these figures important?
-As Alastair said this research shows that video improves conversion rates at all stages of your sales funnel.
+This research shows that video improves conversion rates at all stages of your sales funnel.
 Whether your prospect is visiting your website for the first time and gets drawn in to learn more about you.
 Whether you’ve sent a proposal via email and want to ensure it gets seen.
 Or whether you’re at the decision stage and need to reinforce your message for the final time to secure the sale.

 Planning your video proposal - the questions to ask yourself